Visualizations

 min

-The min visualization finds the minimum value of the field inside the dataset and produces a timeseries chart.
+The min visualization finds the minimum value of the field inside the dataset and produces a time series chart.

 Arguments